RockPiryt/Cryptography/README.md

     cd <project_directory>
     ```

-3. Run the program using the Go command:
+3. Run the program using the Go command with flags.
+Example flags:

     ```bash
-    go run main.go
+    go run main.go -c -e
+    ```

+    or

+    ```bash
+    ./cezar.exe -c -e
     ```
 ## Project Status
 Project is: _in progress_